Biography

 COLLEGE YEARS

-While at Yale, JP was a member of the 2006 Ivy League Championship football team where he was a running back for 4 years; he was a charter member and president of Yale Black Men’s Union; and he became a member of Kappa Alpha Psi Fraternity, Inc. It was at Yale that JP informally launched his music career.
-He recorded mixtapes out of his dorm room closets and performed at local showcases.
+While at Yale, JP was a member of the 2006 Ivy League Championship football team where he was a running back for 4 years; he was a charter member and president of Yale Black Men’s Union; and he became a member of Kappa Alpha Psi Fraternity, Inc. While pursuing his M.Div. at Yale Divinity School JP informally launched his music career.
+Under the moniker “J Prophet”, he recorded mixtapes like Getting My Shape Up (2010), Dorm Room Sessions (2012), and I Got Bread (2013) out of his dorm room closets and performed at local showcases, as well as national platforms like Bobby Jones Presents in Nashville, TN and the 50th Anniversary March on Washington in the nation’s capital.

-Since 2014, JP Reynolds has supported young people in pursuing passion and purpose through various initiatives and partnerships with organizations and communities within the non-profit sector.
+Since 2010, JP Reynolds has supported young people in pursuing passion and purpose through various initiatives and partnerships with organizations and communities within the non-profit sector like The Children’s Defense Fund, Harlem Children’s Zone, and The Future Project.
 With consideration of his varied skill set, unique network, and abundant faith life, he approaches his activism work with a lens of liberation.
 And his commitment to social justice often overlaps with his music experiences, creative projects, and brand partnerships.